 - Whilst not limiting the recruitment and retention policies and processes of the Academy, staff costs as a percentage of income to be below 80%.
-Due to the split site nature of The Greetland Academy, the school incurs additional staff costs, however, staff costs (excluding catering) as a percentage of total revenue income for the year ended 31 August 2014 (excluding catering) remained below this target at 73.8%. - The level of free reserves to not exceed 10% of income.
-The level of free cash reserves at 31 August 2014 was £130,213; this represents 6.71% of revenue income. - Pupil Premium funding to be effectively used for all eligible pupils and its impact assessed.
-The school received £64,157 that was used to support 59 pupils.
+Due to the split site nature of The Greetland Academy, the school incurs additional staff costs, however, staff costs (excluding catering) as a percentage of total revenue income for the year ended 31 August 2015 (excluding catering) remained below this target at 73.2%. - The level of free reserves to not exceed 10% of income.
+The level of free cash reserves at 31st August 2015 was £193,868; this represents 8.74% of revenue income. - Pupil Premium funding to be effectively used for all eligible pupils and its impact assessed.
+The school received £85,931 that was used to support 62 pupils.
 100% of the Year 6 leavers achieved the expected progress between KS1 and KS2.
-The Greetland Academy has been nominated by the Department of Education as a Pupil Premium System Leader in recognition of our track record of boosting disadvantaged pupils' achievement and closing gaps (one of only two schools in the local authority). - Capital projects to come in on time and within budget.
-The kitchen and field development projects are largely complete and it is anticipated that these will be within budget. - A positive cash flow to be maintained at all times.
-This was achieved throughout the whole year. - The amount due to creditors to not be more that 20% of one month's GAG (£24,292).
-Total creditors (excluding deferred income) at the year end were £296,456; however, £263,186 related to the summer break capital projects and a grant the academy has received in error that was awaiting repayment.
-The remaining balance of £33,270 exceeded the key performance indicator due to the outstanding pay award to non-teaching staff that is yet to be nationally determined (estimated at £6,141) and one supplier who had not submitted invoices totalling £8,116 for a seven month period.
-Once these are taken into consideration, the key performance indicator is met. - The catering function was self-financing and therefore required no funding from the school's budget.
+The Greetland Academy has been nominated by the Department of Education as a Pupil Premium System Leader in recognition of our track record of boosting disadvantaged pupils' achievement and closing gaps. - Capital projects to come in on time and within budget.
+The Year 6 toilet remodel is completed and is within budget; the roof development was largely complete at 31st August 2015 and it is anticipated that this will be within budget. - A positive cash flow to be maintained at all times.
+This was achieved throughout the whole year. - The amount due to creditors to not be more that 20% of one month's GAG (£24,515).
+Total creditors at the year end were £55,750; however, £32,950 related to the summer break capital and asset management projects; therefore the remaining balance of £22,800 achieves the key performance indicator. - The catering function was self-financing and therefore required no funding from the school's budget.